nextcloud/desktop/doc/architecture.rst

 Example: Assume there is a conflict in message.txt because its contents have changed both locally and remotely since the last sync run.
-The local file with the local changes will be renamed to message_conflict-20160101-153110.txt and the remote file will be downloaded and saved as message.txt.
+The local file with the local changes will be renamed to "message (conflicted copy 2016-01-01 153110).txt" and the remote file will be downloaded and saved as message.txt.

 Conflict files are always created on the client and never on the server.